 - There’s always the question of, “when will our funding run out?”
 Job security can be iffy between rounds of raising capital

-- HR may be miniscule or non-existent so performance reviews/promotions/pay raises are largely optional
+- HR may be minuscule or non-existent so performance reviews/promotions/pay raises are largely optional

 I was drawn to a small start-up after five years in two massive Fortune 150 companies.
 I was craving more autonomy and ownership and less red tape.
 I wanted to see a more immediate impact from my work and feel less like a COG.
 I remember my first day at my start-up being so refreshing.
 At my first cross-functional meeting, everyone had a voice, regardless of seniority and people really listened to each other.
 And it felt like we were on a shared mission with a common set of goals.
 It was a fun, laid-back group of employees who were all passionate about serving our consumers.
 I met some incredible people on the journey and being a part of a start-up was fascinating and extremely helpful for my development.